LACMIP/emu/docs/_documentation/visiting.md

 The museum's website has more information about [parking and directions](https://nhm.org/plan-your-visit/visitor-information).
 If you chose to drive, collections staff will coordinate parking reservations once the date of your visit is finalized.

 ## Collections Facility
-{% include figure image_path="/assets/images/visitors_nhm.jpg" alt="LACIMP collections" caption="LACMIP offsite collections" %}
+{% include figure image_path="/assets/images/visiting_offsite.jpg" alt="LACIMP collections" caption="LACMIP offsite collections" %}
 All other LACMIP collections are located in a dedicated facility approximately 10 miles from the main museum.
-It is not easily accessible via public transit from most areas on Los Angeles.
+This location is not as easily accessible via public transit as the main museum.
 For security purposes, the precise address is not shared here.
-Facilities available to researchers at this location include:
+Resources available to researchers at this location include:
 - [Stratigraphically arranged collections](https://lacmip.github.io/emu/assets/images/visiting_collections.jpg) with greatest strengths in the Cenozoic, Cretaceous, and Cambrian of California
 - Systematically arranged reference collections with greatest strengths in the Cenozoic and Cretaceous of California, and Trilobites of the US
-- [Prep lab](https://lacmip.github.io/emu/assets/images/visiting_preplab.jpg) with screenwashing station, rock saw, grinding table, microscope, two copy stands for photography
+- [Prep lab](https://lacmip.github.io/emu/assets/images/visiting_preplab.jpg) equipped with a screenwashing station, rock saw, grinding table, microscope, and two copy stands for photography
 - Several workstations in an enclosed office area and collections range
 - Large [reprint library](https://lacmip.github.io/emu/assets/images/visiting_library.jpg)
+- When coming to this location, visitors should pack a lunch or plan to purchase lunch at nearby restaurants (~5 min drive)

 ## Accessing the collections
 Please keep in mind as you navigate our collections: